DanielJHer/restaurant-page/README.md

 # restaurant page

-Restaurant page rendered with HTML using only Vanilla JS.
+Restaurant page with Vanilla JS.

 Webpack used as a module bundler.